OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 STP Calculator

-Calculate the optimal strategy for transferring funds from a source fund (debt/liquid) to a target fund (equity) using a Systematic Transfer Plan.
+Calculate the optimal strategy for transferring funds from a source fund (debt or liquid) to a target equity fund using a Systematic Transfer Plan.

 ₹